maisnamraju/hagura/_posts/2017-03-18-map-reduce-part2.md

 The query is self explanatory, the second part `out` can be used to either replace the data inside the collection or can be stored to a new collection like in our example.

-The actual mapreduce function is spread into two parts, the first process called the map function behaves receives one row of data at a time i.e one document at a time thus allowing us to simplify our code quite a bit.
+The actual mapreduce function is spread into two parts, the first process called the map function behaves as if it receives one row of data matched from our query at a time i.e one document at a time thus allowing us to simplify our code quite a bit.

 For the purpose of this example, we will calculate the total and the average of the values per day.

 ```
 function mapFunction(){